InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Conclusion

 \section{Conclusion}

-In this paper, we introduced InsightMapper, an end-to-end transformer-based model for on-the-fly vectorized HD map detection.
-InsightMapper surpasses previous works by effectively leveraging inner-instance information to improve detection outcomes.
-Several novel modules have been proposed to utilize inner-instance information, including hybrid query generation, inner-instance query fusion, and inner-instance feature aggregation.
-The superiority of InsightMapper is well demonstrated through comparative experiments on the NuScenes \textit{val} set.
-InsightMapper not only enhances detection results but also maintains high efficiency, making it a promising solution for the vectorized HD map detection task.
+In this paper, we introduced InsMapper, an end-to-end transformer-based model for on-the-fly vectorized HD map detection.
+InsMapper surpasses previous works by effectively leveraging inner-instance information to improve detection outcomes.
+Three exquisite designs have been proposed to utilize inner-instance information, including hybrid query generation, inner-instance query fusion, and inner-instance feature aggregation.
+The first two modules improve the quality of initialized line instances for detection, while the last module effectively refines the detected lines.
+The superiority of InsMapper is well exhibited through experiments on the challenging NuScenes and Argoverse 2 datasets.
+The evaluation results demonstrate the effectiveness and generality of InsMapper, making it a promising solution for the vectorized HD map detection task.